Call4Cloud | MMP-C | Autopilot | Device Preparation

-This blog will be about an old existing Autopilot feature called “Convert All targeted devices to Autopilot”.
-I decided to dedicate a small blog to this wonderful feature to explain the simple flow behind it.
+This blog will be about an old Autopilot feature called “Convert All targeted devices to Autopilot”.
+I dedicated a small blog to this wonderful feature to explain how existing devices are automatically registered for Autopilot.

 1. Introduction

-In one of my other blogs I was already mentioning some stuff about this wonderful feature to convert existing devices to Autopilot devices but I decided to and remove that part and dedicate a unique blog to it.
+In one of my other blogs, I already mentioned some stuff about this wonderful feature to convert existing devices to Autopilot devices, but I decided to remove that part and dedicate a unique blog to it.
 Let’s proceed, shall we?

 There are some precious moments in life when it could be hard to fetch the Autopilot 4k Hash yourself from the device.
-Luckily Microsoft has got us covered!
-About 4 years ago, Microsoft introduced the feature to “convert all targeted devices to Autopilot”
+Luckily, Microsoft has got us covered!
+About four years ago, Microsoft introduced the feature to automatically “convert all targeted devices to Autopilot”

-With this wonderful feature, you could make sure that your already Enrolled Azure Ad Joined and Intune enrolled devices are going to be “converted” to Autopilot devices.
-This feature saves you some trouble fetching the 4k Hardware Hash yourself, isn’t that nice?
+With this wonderful feature, you can ensure that your already Enrolled Entra ID Joined and Intune enrolled devices are automatically “converted” to Autopilot devices.
+This feature saves you some trouble fetching the 4k Hardware Hash yourself.
+Isn’t that nice?

-The name “converted” is maybe a wrong chosen word as people could think that the “old” device was removed after it was converted but of course, that’s not the case!
+The name “converted” may be the wrong choice, as people might think that the “old” device was removed after it was converted, but of course, that’s not the case!

-As mentioned earlier, it works with existing Azure Ad Joined devices but it’s good to know that it also works with existing Azure Ad Registered devices that are enrolled into Intune.
+As mentioned earlier, it works with existing Azure Ad Joined devices, but it’s good to know that it also works with existing Entra ID Registered devices enrolled in Intune.
 Let’s go forth and check out how it works with AADR devices

 2. The Flow